Zalgo Text Generator — Create Creepy Cursed Text That Drips

 | Full Surround | 8 | 8 | 8 | Dense, noisy, all-around glitch |

-04 Where to Use Zalgo Text
+04 Where Can You Use Zalgo Text?

 Zalgo text works on any platform that supports Unicode, but each platform has its own quirks.
 Here's a quick compatibility guide.
-For an in-depth breakdown, see the full glitch text social media guide.
+For an in-depth breakdown, see the full glitch text social media compatibility guide.

 | Platform | Bios | Posts | Comments | Usernames | Notes |